weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 Let's pause here to check that our data import went as expected, and show you a couple of RESTful endpoints.

 :::info REST & GraphQL in Weaviate
 Weaviate uses a combination of RESTful and GraphQL APIs.
-In Weaviate, RESTful API end-points can be used to add data or obtain information about the Weaviate instance, and the GraphQL interface to retrieve data.
+In Weaviate, RESTful API endpoints can be used to add data or obtain information about the Weaviate instance, and the GraphQL interface to retrieve data.
 :::

 ### Confirm schema creation